Multiscale Fisher's Independence Test for Multivariate Dependence: Method

-\item Then for $r=0,1,2,\ldots,R_{max}$ do the following \begin{itemize} \item[1a.] {\bf Independence testing}: Apply Fisher's exact test of independence to the $D_x\cdot D_y$ $(i,j)$-tables of each cuboid $A\in \C^{(r)}$ and record the $p$-values. \item[1b.] {\bf Selection of cuboids to test for the next resolution}: When $R^*\leq r < R_{max}$, if the $(i,j)$-table for a cuboid $A\in\mathcal{C}^{(r)}$ has a $p$-value more significant than a threshold $p^*$, add to $\C^{(r+1)}$ the four \textit{child cuboids} of $A$ generated from halving $A$ along the $i$th and the $j$th margins respectively, each generating two children.
-(See \textbf{Figure \ref{fig:parent-children}} for an illustration.)
+\item {\bf Coarse-to-fine scanning}: For $r=0,1,2,\ldots,R_{max}$ do the following: \begin{itemize} \item[1a.] {\bf Independence testing}: Apply Fisher's exact test of independence to the $D_x\cdot D_y$ $2\times 2$ tables of each cuboid $A\in \C^{(r)}$ and record the $p$-values. \item[1b.] {\bf Selection of cuboids to test for the next resolution}: When $r < R_{max}$, if the $(i,j)$-table for a cuboid $A\in\mathcal{C}^{(r)}$ has a $p$-value more significant than a threshold $p^*$, add to $\C^{(r+1)}$ the four \textit{child cuboids} of $A$ generated from dividing $A$ along the $i$th and the $j$th dimensions respectively, each generating two children. \end{itemize} \item {\bf Multiple testing control}: Apply any valid multiple testing control procedure on the entire set of $p$-values generated by the algorithm, thereby controlling the level of the entire testing procedure at $\alpha$. \end{enumerate}